humorless/humorless.github.io/resources/templates/md/posts/first-consulting.md

 If an order starts at 5/5, ends at 6/8 with total revenue as 35 dollars, then the total days of this order is (27+8) = 35 days.
 Also, the monthly revenue of May is 27 dollars and monthly revenue of June is 8 dollars.

 To solve this, at the beginning, I used `first-day-of-the-month` and `last-day-of-the-month` in `clj-time` library to calculate how many days within a month.
-The first version solution is a traditional imperative solution.
+The first version solution was a traditional imperative solution.
 I quickly found that I could do better with functional thinking.

 My improved version:
 1. Generate a sequence of time using `period-sec` in `clj-time`.
 The period of time is just one day long and the start date/end date are the start date/end date of certain order.